Charitable Registration vs. Corporate Annual Reports

 Nonprofits often confuse state charitable registrations and state corporate annual reports.
 Both are required state filings, and generally, both need to be renewed annually.
 These two types of filings have distinct purposes.
 Charitable registrations allow nonprofits to solicit contributions in a state.
 Corporate annual reports and foreign qualifications instead enable organizations to operate in a state.

-If an organization wants to solicit contributions from several states, it will need to file charitable solicitation filings in each of these states.
-However, the mere act of soliciting contributions does not typically require registering to do business in a state or filing for foreign qualification.
-Rather, corporate registrations are typically required for states where the nonprofit has offices or employees, where it conducts business such as issuing Charitable Gift Annuities, and the state where it is incorporated.
-Corporate registrations may also be required in order to take part in state employee campaigns.
+If an organization wants to solicit contributions from several states, it must file charitable registrations in each state.
+However, soliciting donations does not typically require organizations to register to do business in a form or file for foreign qualification.
+Instead, corporate registrations are usually required in states where the nonprofit has offices or employees, states where it conducts activities, and where it is incorporated.
+Corporate registrations may also be required to participate in state employee campaigns.

-Labyrinth can file both charitable solicitation filings and corporate reports on behalf of your nonprofit.
-If you need any professional help filing an keeping on top of these registrations, please email us or call us at 844-863-0915.
+Labyrinth, Inc. can file charitable registrations and corporate annual reports on behalf of your organization.
+If you need help with either or both types of filings, please email us or call us at 888-723-8379.